markthiessen/leveled-up/README.md

 Use the chrome extension.

-1. If you haven't yet installed the extension, drag the .crx file onto a chrome window and click 'Add'.
+1. If you haven't yet installed the extension, go to Tools->Extensions and then drag the .crx file onto the chrome window and click 'Add'.

 2. Navigate to the site you're working on in chrome.